IBM-Security/isam-support/appliance/restapi/All/README.md

-The /core/cli RAPI lets LMI user run SSH admin console commands.
+The /core/cli RAPI lets LMI users run SSH admin console commands.
 Note that this operates via the LMI, not SSH.